Ozamiz: Sea

 The Port of Ozamiz serves the city with routes connecting Ozamiz to Cebu City, Manila, and Iligan.

 Local shipping lines like Daima have trips from Ozamiz to Mukas, Kolambugan, Lanao del Norte routes through roll-on/roll-off (RORO) ferries that transport passengers, vehicles, and goods across Panguil Bay.
 However, following the opening of the Panguil Bay Bridge in 2024, ferry operations have been greatly reduced, with limited or occasional trips remaining primarily for cargo and vehicle transport as most travelers now use the bridge.

 Land

 Most transportation within the city is done by trisikad/pedicab and motorized tricycle.
-For interprovincial transportation, Rural Transit, Super Five, UV Express, and public utility jeepneys like Lotradisco are predominantly used.
+For interprovincial transportation, Rural Transit, Super Five, and UV Express are predominantly used.

 Healthcare

 Ozamiz City currently has seven hospitals and healthcare facilities: